Ezequiel Duran Player Props: Rangers vs. White Sox

 Ezequiel Duran At The Plate

-- Duran has 11 doubles, eight home runs and nine walks while batting .309.
+- Duran is hitting .313 with 11 doubles, a triple, eight home runs and nine walks.

-- Duran has reached base via a hit in 33 games this season (of 52 played), and had multiple hits in 15 of those games.
+- He has homered in eight games this season (15.1%), homering in 4.2% of his plate appearances.

-- In 32.7% of his games this season, Duran has driven in at least one run.
-In nine of those games (17.3%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Duran has had an RBI in 17 games this season (32.1%), including nine multi-RBI outings (17.0%).
+He has also driven in three or more of his team's runs in two contests.

-- In 22 of 52 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.